 “Thanks,” said Rowcroft as I placed his first of the day before him.
 He stared at it with intense longing raised the glass to his lips with trembling hands, gulped it down, and banged his glass in front of me.
 I refilled and he repeated the process then nodded his head with an appreciative grin, “Now I’m ready to be enlightened by the day’s headlines.”

-“Today, the first of July 1976, Carlos Aria Navarro has resigned as Prime minister.
+“Today, the first of July 1976, Carlos Aria Navarro has resigned as Prime Minister.
 In two days, King Juan Carlos will appoint Adolfo Suárez as his replacement.
 He will be sworn in on the fifth and form a government by the eighth.
 Their purpose is to preside over the governance of the country, oversee the formation of new political parties, and lead the way to democracy.
 When ready, a date will be announced for when free and open elections will be held in which all citizens over the age of eighteen can participate.”

 “Really, but we all know Spain.
 It could take years.
 Did they happen to mention a date for this supposed first general election?”